The Martial Compendium 5E

 Requires: Any Heavy melee weapon.

 When you take the Attack Action, you can declare one of your attacks against a Incapacitated, Restrained or Prone creature an executing strike.
-If it hits, the attack is considered an automatic critical hit, and you may roll your superiority die and add it to the attack's damage roll.
+If it hits, the attack is considered an automatic critical hit.

 Fall Back!

-You can use your Reaction and expend one superiority to call a tactical retreat.
+You can use your Reaction to call for a tactical retreat.
 When you do so, choose another friendly creature who can see or hear you.

 Until your next turn, the creature may use its Bonus Action to Disengage.
-When it does, it gains Temporary Hit Points equal to your superiority die.
+When it does, it gains Temporary Hit Points equal to your Warrior level.

 Fan of Blades